mb21/panrun/README.md

 ## Design

-- Panrun should run with no dependencies except `ruby >= 2.3.3`, which is the builtin in macOS 10.13.
+- Panrun should run with no dependencies except pandoc and `ruby >= 2.3.3`, which is the builtin in macOS 10.13.
 - Fortunately, Ruby comes with a YAML parser, which is the same one Jekyll uses.
 - Panrun doesn't hardcode or assume anything about the options.
-It simply asks your installed pandoc which options it suppors (through `pandoc --bash-completion`) and ignores the unknown options in your YAML.
+It simply asks your installed pandoc which options it supports (through `pandoc --bash-completion`) and ignores the unknown options in your YAML.
 - The idea is to be somewhat compatible with [rmarkdown's document format](https://bookdown.org/yihui/rmarkdown/output-formats.html).
 Therefore you can use, for example, either the `html` or `html_document` key (or even `pdf_document` or `slidy_presentation`), or either `toc-depth` or `toc_depth`, and the value of `pandoc_args` is also passed on.
 (However, as opposed to rmarkdown, panrun doesn't do anything more than passing on the options it finds.)
 Question: is this useful to anyone, or does this introduce more confusion, since a lot of rmarkdown-options will be silently ignored?
 - If you're looking for more than a simple wrapper script, have a look at [panzer](https://github.com/msprev/panzer) or [pandocomatic](https://github.com/htdebeer/pandocomatic).
+- If you're wondering whether this functionality will soon be part of pandoc itself, the answer is [probably not](https://github.com/jgm/pandoc/issues/4627#issuecomment-422108494).
 - Look at the source, it's really quite minimal!
 (In the end, I couldn't resist adding another ~40 lines of code for the defaults functionality...)
 - Possible TODOs:
-  - [ ] Change usage to `panrun [options] input.md [pandoc-options]`, so we could pass the target format to panrun without worrying about it having the same name as a pandoc format.
+  - [ ] Expand usage to `panrun [options] input.md [pandoc-options]`, so we could pass the target format to panrun without worrying about it having the same name as a pandoc format.
 For example, `panrun -t html_pdf input.md` could look for the `html_pdf` key in the `output` field in the YAML.
   - [ ] Tests
   - [ ] Look for non-format specific options directly in the `output` mapping?